 From a timing perspective, Kopf’s time at PayPal could not have been more fortuitous, as he worked at PayPal during two of its biggest company events: It’s Initial Public Offering and its sale to eBay.

-Kopf would leave PayPal with Thiel.
-Thiel would form Clarium Capital.
+Kopf left PayPal with Thiel, who would form Clarium Capital.
 Clarium Capital is an American investment firm that invested in a variety of stocks and bonds.
 Like many other investment firms, Clarium would struggle in the 2000s, as the difficult stock market and bad investments cost the firm and its clients extensively.

 Kopf would only stay at Clarium for roughly a year and a half.
 During that time, he served as the firm’s Director of Venture Investments.
 He oversaw the investment into a variety of firms, one of which was LinkedIn, the business social networking site that was founded by fellow PayPal Mafia member Reid Hoffman.